GridProtectionAlliance/ResolveThirdPartyReferenceLinks/README.md

  #### Overloaded Method Resolution

  Note that for links to Sandcastle docs generated for method overloads, each overload may be sequenced with an incrementing index in the order in which they appear in the assembly.
-To ensure that the correct overload is linked to, it may be necessary to create multiple explicit `targetFormatter` for each overload for proper rendering.
+To ensure that the correct overload is linked to, it may be necessary to create multiple explicit `targetFormatter` configuration sections for each overload for proper URL target rendering.
+Otherwise the URL target will be the overload summary page which may be sufficient for many use cases.

 ## Thanks